 Pros and cons of buying an used dyno

-As new, modern modular rolling roads may be expensive, especially at the beginning of a new business, used dynos for sale are listed in various internet pages.
-There are some better and worse developed dynamometers, but in most cases the whole idea of chassis dyno is common – a steel crate with rollers, sometimes twin-rollers.
-4Wd (4x4) dynos may have front axle connected to rear with the belt or drive shaft, but most older dynos have no front-to-rear connection and are intended to stabilize and equalize roller speeds with electromagnetic brakes.
+As new, modern modular rolling roads may be expensive, especially at the beginning of a new business, used dynos for sale are listed on various internet pages.
+There are better and worse developed dynamometers, but in most cases, the whole idea of chassis dyno is expected – a steel crate with rollers, sometimes twin-rollers.
+4Wd (4x4) dynos may have a front axle connected to the rear with the belt or driveshaft, but most older dynos have no front-to-rear connection and are intended to stabilize and equalize roller speeds with electromagnetic brakes.

-There is nothing wrong with buying such old machinery, especially if the price is good.
-But there are some important things that must be considered for future use:
+There is nothing wrong with buying such old machinery, especially if the price is reasonable.
+You must consider some important things for future use:

-- what is the surface of rollers?
-Flat steel surface will be slippy, curled (corrugated) rolls are better.
+- What is the surface of rollers?
+The flat steel surface will be slippy.
+Knurled (corrugated) rolls are better.

-- what are the possibilities to install new sensors to enable usage of new, modern dyno software?
+- What are the possibilities for installing new sensors to enable the usage of new, modern dyno software?

-- when we consider one axle dyno – will this be expandable to 4wd dyno?
-Old dynos are not modular, usually to convert it to 4wd you need to consider really huge costs of work and material
+- Old dynos are not modular.
+When we consider one axle dyno – will this be expandable to a 4wd dyno?
+Usually, to convert it to 4wd, you need to consider the enormous work and material costs.

-- if 4wd used dyno is taken into consideration – it is extremely important to have front-to-rear connection within, or to be able to add it.
-Modern cars, even one-axle driven need all four wheels to rotate to avoid traction control failures, power reduction etc.
+- If 4wd used dyno is taken into consideration – it is essential to have a front-to-rear connection within or to be able to add it.
+Modern cars, even one-axle driven, need all four wheels to rotate to avoid traction control failures, power reduction etc.

-- does the dyno have pneumatic ramp to lock rollers and lift the car?
+- Does the dyno have a pneumatic ramp to lock rollers and lift the car?

-- if the dyno is equipped with electromagnetic brakes – what is the voltage and current needed to control them?
-As there are many different types of eddy current brakes, not all modern dyno controllers will be capable to be attached to them.
+- If the dyno is equipped with electromagnetic brakes, what voltage and current are needed to control them?
+There are many different types of eddy current brakes, so not all modern dyno controllers will be attached to them.

-- what type and accuracy is the force sensor (extensometer) at electromagnetic brake?
-Again, it is important to have extensometer compatible with the new control system – or separate controller will be needed – that increases the total cost of the project.
+- What type and accuracy is the load cell and the eddy-current brake?
+It increases the project's total cost.
+Again, it is crucial to have an extensometer compatible with the new control system – or you will need a separate controller.